i-am-mushfiq/Evaluation/README.md

 To import and use a 3D model created in Blender within a Three.js application, the following steps can be followed:

-    Export the model from Blender in .glTF or .glb format.
+    1. Export the model from Blender in .glTF or .glb format.
-    Use the GLTFLoader in Three.js to import the model.
+    2. Use the GLTFLoader in Three.js to import the model.
-    Add the loaded model to the scene using scene.add().
+    3. Add the loaded model to the scene using scene.add().
-    Set up lighting, materials, position, and rotation as required.
+    4. Set up lighting, materials, position, and rotation as required.

+Q4.1

+The file structure:

+project/
+├── blender/
+│   ├── models/
+│   │   ├── script.py
+│   └── Dockerfile
+├── flask/
+│   ├── app.py
+│   ├── templates/
+│   │   ├── index.html
+│   ├── static/
+│   │   ├── css/
+│   │   ├── js/
+│   │   └── ...
+│   └── Dockerfile
+└── docker-compose.yml

+Project Steps:

+    1. Blender Script
+    2. Web Interface
+    3. Integration
+    4. Dockerization

+Q4.2

+Challenges that may arise when developing and deploying this kind of application include managing dependencies and compatibility between Blender, Flask, and other components.
+Integrating Blender with Flask requires establishing clear communication and data exchange mechanisms.
+Organizing and managing the storage of generated 3D models can be complex.
+Deployment in a Docker environment involves configuring Dockerfiles and container orchestration tools.
+Addressing these challenges requires expertise, planning, and continuous improvement throughout the development and deployment process.